RaythaHQ/raytha/docfx_project/index.md

 ## Community support

 For general help using Raytha, please refer to official documentation on [raytha.com](https://raytha.com), the [Raytha Youtube channel](https://www.youtube.com/channel/UCuQtF2WwODs2DfZ4pV-2SfA), or post your questions and feedback in [Github Discussions](https://github.com/RaythaHQ/raytha/discussions).
 Keep up to date on Raytha news by following @raythahq on [Twitter](https://twitter.com/raythahq) and [Instagram](https://instagram.com/raythahq).

+## Paid support

+You may reach out to the Raytha team if you are interested in learning about paid support or consulting services at hello@raytha.com.
+We look forward to hearing from you.

 ## Contributing to Raytha